JHDeerin/JHDeerin.github.io/README.md

 You can preview the production build with `npm run preview`.

-Deploy the build by moving the output `dist` directory to the `gh-pages` branch.
+Deploy the build by moving the output `build` directory to the `gh-pages` branch.

 ## Contributing
 Noticed an issue on my website (grammatical, programmatical, or mineral)?
 Have a neat idea that you've kindly decided to share with me?
 That's great!
 Please open a new issue with your concerns and I'll do my utmost to address them as soon as possible.